 Etonic Landscapes is run by Ryan Lewis.
 Ten years of hard landscaping, learned the only way it can be — on site, in the rain, on jobs that don't go to plan.
 Most of what's on this site has been built by his own hands.

-The studio takes on a small number of meaningful projects each year, partly because that's the nature of considered work, partly because Ryan would rather be on a tool than running a fleet of vans.
-Projects are designed by him, priced by him, and finished to a level he'd put his name on — which he does, on every drawing and every quote.
+Every project gets the attention it deserves.
+Ryan would rather be on a tool than running a fleet of vans, so projects are designed by him, priced by him, and finished to a level he'd put his name on — which he does, on every drawing and every quote.
+The work runs on standards, not volume.

 That's the working philosophy.
 It means programmes are honest, finishes are exact, and the studio takes the time to specify materials and joints rather than racing to wrap up a job.
-It also means Etonic isn't the cheapest option in Hampshire.
-It's not trying to be.
+The price reflects the spec — full mortar beds, proper sub-bases, joints that won't open up in three winters.

 The studio works best when the brief is meaningful.
 Saying that out loud feels uncomfortable — but it's more useful, for everyone, than wasting your time and ours.